ssk-d/fireflutter/README.md

 # Components

-- Firebase.\
+- Firebase\
   Firebase is a leading cloud system powered by Google.
 It has lots of goods to build web and app.

   - We first built it with Firebase and LEMP(Linux + Nginx + MariaDB + PHP).
-It is a pressure to maintain two different systems.
-So, We decided to remove LEMP and we built it again only with Firebase.
+It was fine but was a pressure to maintain two different systems.
+So, We decided to remove LEMP and built it again with Firebase only.

   - You may use Firebase as free plan for a test.

+- Flutter\
+  Flutter as its app development toolkit.

+- Vue 3\
+  We have chosen the latest version of Vuejs to develop admin site.
+And you may extend it as a website to serve your clients.

-- Algolia.\
+- Algolia\
   Firebase does not support full text search which means users cannot search posts and comments.
   Algolia does it.